Chapter Administration

 Dorothy "Tepp" Tepper (2nd term expires 6/30/25) Rappahannock dhtinva@comcast.net

-Jere Willis (1st term expires 6/30/23) Culpeper jmhwillisiii@gmail.com
+Jere Willis (2nd term expires 6/30/26) Culpeper jmhwillisiii@gmail.com

 Ex-Officio Members

-Gail Swift, Past President Rappahannock gailswift@gmail.com
+Barry Buschow Past President Culpeper fcbarry@gmail.com

-Alex Bueno, VMN-Better Impact Coordinator Culpeper buenoa@umich.edu
+Alex Bueno VMN-Better Impact Coordinator Culpeper buenoa@umich.edu

 Kinner Ingram, Chapter Advisor VA Department of Forestry.
 Madison kinner.ingram@dof.virginia.gov